TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 advantages to placing the test code in a separate module, such as :file:`test_widget.py`:

-* The test module can be run standalone from the command line.
+* The test module can be run standalone kutoka the command line.

-* The test code can more easily be separated from shipped code.
+* The test code can more easily be separated kutoka shipped code.

 * There is less temptation to change test code to fit the code it tests without a good reason.